RyanS974/RyanS974/datasets/phase2/README.md

 The files are named phase2.ipynb and submission_instructions.ipynb

-## Competition Requirements

-### Goal
-1. Train a model to predict both `hire` and `pay` labels using the features provided.
-2. Calculate the following metrics on your test set:
-   - **Hire Decision F1-score**:
-   - **Pay Category F1-score**:
-3. Submit the average of these on CodaLabs.
-Just add them together and divide by two.

 ## Submission Instructions
 Make sure your labels from your validation results are in a zip file before submitting it to CodaLabs.
 The file inside should be named preds.txt with just the labels.